 RE Botanicals also practices regenerative agriculture and donates one percent of profits to non-profits that further regenerative agriculture across the globe.

 These things alone would help it stand out against the competition.
 But it is the commitment to glyphosate-free products that is the most unique.

 For consumers who are committed to using their purchases to make their voice known, choosing this brand is a way to stand up for better regulation of toxic pesticides (and show your support for regenerative agriculture).

-That’s because emp plants are “bioacummulators.”
+Hemp plants are “bioacummulators.”
 This means they absorb nearly everything from the soil where they grow.
-Their roots can absorb heavy metals and chemicals — including glyphosate.
+Their roots can absorb heavy metals and chemicals — including herbicides.

 RE Botanicals also posts all their lab test results online.
 (And they also make some great CBD capsules.)

 They post the lab results by batch number, so you can easily view certificates of analysis for the exact batch number that correlates with your bottle of tincture.
 The lab tests for heavy metals, solvents, and pesticides, as well as cannabinoid potency.

 2. Best THC-Free USDA-Certified Organic CBD Oil: Joy Organics CBD Oil Tincture (450mg)Price: $53.95Pros: